imthenachoman/ExquisiteW/README.md

   - for a specific zone by setting the `windowPaddingInPixels` property of a specific zone
 - If `windowPaddingInPixels` is not set for a zone, it will use the value of `windowPaddingInPixels` for the layout
 - If `windowPaddingInPixels` is not set for a layout, it will use the global value of `windowPaddingInPixels`

+#### `padAtMonitorEdges`

+- If you have set `windowPaddingInPixels` then padding will be added to all four sides of the window
+- If the window is at the edge of the monitor, you may not want padding added to that edge
+- This lets you disable padding at the edge
+- This setting can be set in 3 places:
+  - globally, for all layouts, by setting the `padAtMonitorEdges` property at the root of `layouts.json`
+  - for all zones of a specific layout by setting the `padAtMonitorEdges` property for a layout
+  - for a specific zone by setting the `padAtMonitorEdges` property of a specific zone
+- If `padAtMonitorEdges` is not set for a zone, it will use the value of `padAtMonitorEdges` for the layout
+- If `padAtMonitorEdges` is not set for a layout, it will use the global value of `padAtMonitorEdges`

 #### `layouts[].zones[].hotkey`